 The initial relief of putting 2,000 miles between her abuser and the kids was replaced by stress, exhaustion, and worry.
 But what hurt Rose the most was watching her children face the ongoing impact of domestic violence combined with the new trauma of homelessness.
 Rose’s children struggled with their emotions at school and the lack of stability she longed to give them.

 Rose reached out to LifeWire.
 With the help of her LifeWire housing advocate, Rose was able to overcome her difficult rental history and limited income.
 After five months of wintertime homelessness, the family finally moved into apartment of their own.

 With a stable and safe roof over their heads and the support of LifeWire advocates, Rose and her children are healing and planning for their future.
 Rose is working on career development and the children are thriving in their new home and schools.

-Alicia has never slept in a building doorway.
-She and her kids have never spent the night in a tent on the streets of Seattle.
+Alicia never slept in a building doorway.
+She and her kids never spent the night in a tent on the streets of Seattle or Bellevue.
 But for two years, Alicia and her family were homeless.

-After Alicia’s abusive partner destroyed her credit by taking out loans in her name and left her without any means to pay rent, she was evicted.
-She and her children spent a few months staying with various family and friends, never knowing how long they could stay.
-They spent the next year living out of their car.
-And for six months after that – before they came to LifeWire – they moved from shelter to shelter.
+The eviction notice came after her abusive partner destroyed her credit by taking out loans in her name.
+She and her kids spent a few months couch surfing with various family and friends, never knew how long they could stay.
+They spent a year living out of their car.
+And for six months after that they moved from shelter to shelter.